Jerry Navarro Elizalde

 Jeremias "Jerry" Elizalde Navarro (22 May 1924 – 10 June 1999) was a Filipino artist.
+He was later proclaimed a National Artist.

 Early life and education

 As a young artist, Navarro was very passionate in creating new ways of art.
 He experimented with different kinds of art media such as oil, acrylic, and watercolor.
 He also tried making sculpture and mixed media.
 He uses the "incision painting" this method is applied on the stop surface by carving out the artist’s desired pattern on the stone materials and layering paint or plaster on the stone surface.

 He studied in the University of the Philippines, Manila as a Ramon Roces Publication Scholar in 1947.
 The following year he transferred to the University of Santo Tomas, he studied fine arts with a major in painting.
 He graduated with a Bachelor of Arts in 1951.
 While studying at the university he was also an art editor for the university newspaper The Varsitarian.